 - Storage: Refrigerate any leftover scramble in an airtight container for up to 4 days.
 Or freeze it for up to one month.
 (Note: freezing tofu gives it a spongier consistency, more similar to chicken.)

 - To freeze: You can also freeze the breakfast burritos.
-(Don't add the avocado if you plan on freezing them).
-Wrap them individually in aluminum foil or parchment paper and place them in a freezer-safe container for up to one month.
-Reheat them in a toaster oven, or conventional oven, at 375ºF until they are thoroughly heated through.
+(Don't add the avocado if you plan on freezing them.)
+Wrap them individually in aluminium foil or parchment paper and place them in a freezer-safe container for up to one month.
+Reheat them in a toaster oven or a conventional oven at 375ºF until they are thoroughly heated through.

 🙋🏽♀️ Recipe FAQs